MicrosoftDocs/winrt-api/windows.gaming.preview.gamesenumeration/gamelistchangedeventhandler.md

 # Windows.Gaming.Preview.GamesEnumeration.GameListChangedEventHandler

 ## -description
-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+Returns the [GameListEntry](gamelistentry.md) that was added or updated to the [GameList](gamelist.md)

 ## -parameters
 ### -param game

 ## -remarks
+This API is not available to all apps.
+Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

 ## -examples